truenas/middleware/docs/userguide/index.rst

    `bypass the chroot <http://winscp.net/eng/docs/faq_breaks_permissions>`_.
 This section assumes that users are accessing the chroot using the command line
    **sftp**.

-#.  **Create a ZFS dataset for each user requiring sftp access** in Storage → Volumes.
+#.  **Create a ZFS dataset for each user requiring sftp access** in :menuselection:`Storage --> Volumes`.

 #.  **If you are not using Active Directory or LDAP, create a user account**
-    for each user in Account → Users → Add User.
-In the *Home Directory* field, browse to the location of the dataset you created for that user.
+    for each user in :menuselection:`Account --> Users --> Add User`.
+In the "Home Directory" field, browse to the location of the dataset you created for that user.
 Repeat this process to create a user account for every user that will need access to the SSH service.

 #.  **Create a group** named
-    *sftp* in Account → Groups → Add Group.
-Then, click on the *sftp* group in View Groups and add the users who are to be restricted to their home directories when using **sftp**.
+    *sftp* in :menuselection:`Account --> Groups --> Add Group`.
+Then, click on the *sftp* group in "View Groups" and add the users who are to be restricted to their home directories when using **sftp**.

-#.  **Set permissions for each dataset** in Storage → Volume → View Volumes.
+#.  **Set permissions for each dataset** in :menuselection:`Storage --> Volume --> View Volumes`.
 SSH chroot is
     **very specific** with regards to the required permissions (see the ChrootDirectory keyword in `sshd_config(5) <http://www.freebsd.org/cgi/man.cgi?query=sshd_config>`_
     for details).